zelikos/davincibox/README.md

     - Distrobox: `distrobox enter -n davincibox -- /usr/bin/run-davinci rusticl`

 If rusticl does work better for you and you would like to launch Resolve with rusticl automatically, you can also adjust the `DaVinciResolve.desktop` file in `$HOME/.local/share/applications`.
 Add `rusticl` to the end of the `Exec=` line, before `%u`. e.g. `Exec=/usr/bin/toolbox run -c davincibox /usr/bin/run-davinci rusticl %u`

+### Intel

+For Intel GPUs, the `intel-compute-runtime` package is included and used by default.

+Like with AMD, `rusticl` is available to test as an alternative for Intel users.
+See the relevant instructions above.

 ### NVIDIA